AntonioNoack/TwemojiPicker/README.md

 ## Controls
 Use your mouse (move + click) or your arrow keys (+ enter) to choose an emoji to paste.
 Use the arrow keys or your mouse wheel to scroll.
 You can also press and drag to scroll.
+You can type to filter the shown emojis.
+Your typed text replaces the window title.

 Use F1 to toggle between light and dark mode.
 If you select light mode, there is a file called UseLightTheme.txt.